Desert Horizons 2025, Motorcycle trip - Warsaw Travelers

 Our motorcycle trip from Poland to Oman

 Hey!
-Glad you dropped by ๐Ÿ˜„ Youโ€™re probably wondering what kind of crazy idea weโ€™ve cooked up this time โ€” and fair enough, because this oneโ€™s wild.
-Desert Horizons 2025 is our biggest trip yet: riding a motorcycle all the way from Poland to Oman.
+Glad you dropped by ๐Ÿ˜„ Youโ€™re probably wondering what kind of crazy idea we pulled off this time โ€” and fair enough, because this one really was wild.
+Desert Horizons 2025 became our biggest ride yet: a motorcycle trip all the way from Poland to Oman.
 Yep, for real.
 On two wheels.
 No shortcuts.

-Weโ€™re setting off at the end of August 2025 with more than 11,000 kilometers ahead of us.
-On the way: mountains, deserts, borders, checkpoints, a bit of stress, plenty of excitement, new people, local food, breakdowns, and probably a few decisions weโ€™ll regret halfway through.
-All of it โ€” on two wheels.
+We set off at the end of August 2025 and wrapped up more than 11,000 kilometers on the road.
+Along the way: mountains, deserts, borders, checkpoints, a bit of stress, plenty of excitement, new people, local food, a few breakdowns, andโ€”yesโ€”some decisions we questioned halfway through.
+All of it on two wheels.

-This page is our little mission control โ€” and a mini-FAQ.
-Here youโ€™ll find the route map, a list of all articles and updates, the current trip status, details about our gear, costs, paperwork, plus a section with the folks and partners whoโ€™ve supported us along the way.
+This page is our little mission control and mini-FAQ, now updated after the trip.
+Youโ€™ll find the route map, a list of all articles and updates, a quick wrap-up of the journey, details about our gear, costs and paperwork, plus a section for the people and partners who helped make it happen.

-Planned route of the expedition
+Route of the expedition

-We kick things off on August 29th from Warsaw.
-The warm-up?
-A straight run through Europe โ€” Slovakia, Bulgariaโ€ฆ and further southeast, without too many sightseeing detours.
+We kicked things off on August 29th from Warsaw.
+The warm-up was a straight run through Europe โ€” quick, practical, and with minimal sightseeing.
 Europe can wait.
 The Middle East?
 Not so much.

-The real adventure kicks off in Turkey โ€” Istanbul, Ankara, then the surreal landscapes of Cappadocia (Gรถreme), Sanliurfa, and onwards toward the Iraqi border.
+The real adventure began in Turkey: Istanbul, Ankara, then the surreal landscapes of Cappadocia (Gรถreme), ลžanlฤฑurfa, and onward toward the Iraqi border.

-From Iraq weโ€™ll roll into Kuwait for a short stop, and then itโ€™s Saudi Arabia on the horizon โ€” this time with Al Ula and Riyadh on the list (the places we missed last time).
-After that, the route takes us into the UAE for a night in Abu Dhabi, and from there itโ€™s just a stoneโ€™s throw to Oman.
-Muscat is where weโ€™re aiming to park the bike and call it the big finale of Desert Horizons 2025.
+From there we rolled into Kuwait for a short stop, and then Saudi Arabia was back on the menu โ€” this time to catch what weโ€™d missed on a previous visit, including AlUla.
+After that, the route took us into the UAE (with a stopover in Abu Dhabi) and from there it was just a stoneโ€™s throw to Oman.

 And the way back?
-From Dubai, the bikeโ€™s heading home by sea freight, while weโ€™ll take a plane straight to Warsaw.
-Less romantic than the ride in, sure โ€” but a lot quickerโ€ฆ and with our heads packed full of stories.
+Dubai.
+The bike headed home by sea freight, while we flew straight to Warsaw.
+Less romantic than riding in, sure โ€” but quickerโ€ฆ and with our heads packed full of stories.

 Our friends

-This trip isnโ€™t just two helmets and a tank of gas โ€” itโ€™s a mountain of planning, paperwork, gear, translations, and all the little logistics that nobody ever shows on Instagram.
+This trip wasnโ€™t just two helmets and a tank of gas โ€” it was a mountain of planning, paperwork, gear, translations, and all the little logistics nobody ever shows on Instagram.

-And thatโ€™s exactly why weโ€™re beyond grateful to everyone who chipped in to make Desert Horizons a reality.
-Big or small โ€” every bit of support helped turn this crazy plan into an actual trip.
+Thatโ€™s exactly why weโ€™re beyond grateful to everyone who chipped in and had our back.
+Big or small โ€” every bit of support helped turn a crazy idea into a real ride, and helped us see it through from start to finish.

 ๐ŸŽฏ Main sponsors